Underdisc/underdisc.github.io/src/blog/7_serialization_with_valkor/index.md

 *****/
 ```

 The `root("PairArray")` and `root("TrueValue")` statements only create new Values.
 They have yet to be initialized.
 The way they are initialized depends on how they are used for the first time.
-When we say `willBecomePairArray("NewValue")` the Value becomes a PairArray because we are using it like one by adding a new Value to it. `willBecomeTrueValue = "NewValue"` initializes that Value's type as TrueValue because we assigned a Value to it.
+When we say `willBecomePairArray("NewValue")` the Value becomes a PairArray because we are using it like one by adding a new Value to it. `willBecomeTrueValue = "NewValue"` initializes that Value's type as TrueValue because we assigned a value to it.
 Essentially, the operator used on a Value defines its type.
 Once you use one operator on a Value, using another is an error.

 ```cpp
 Vlk::Value& crashValue = root("PairArray");